At a glance: An invoice is used to collect payment. A receipt is used for proof of payment once the invoice is paid.

-Invoices and receipts sound similar—and you know they both have to do with buying something—but what exactly is the difference between the two documents and what purposes do they each serve?
-As a small business owner, it’s important to understand how they differ, when it’s appropriate to use each one, and what components are included.
+Invoices and receipts sound similar—and you know they both have to do with buying something—but there are key differences between the two documents along with different purposes that they each serve.
+As a small business owner, it’s important to understand that an invoice is used to collect payment, and a receipt is used for proof of payment once the invoice is paid.
+Here’s when and how to use them, as well as what components are included.

 What is an invoice?

-The bottom line is, if you’re a small business owner, the purpose of an invoice is to make sure your company gets paid.
+The bottom line is, if you’re a small business owner, you issue invoices to make sure your company gets paid.

 Once the agreed-upon product or service has been delivered, the company/seller (you, in this case) sends an invoice—usually as either a paper copy or in electronic form—to the customer/buyer as a way to let them know that it’s time to submit payment and how.